rom1mouret/mpcl/README.md

 defines latent representations.

 (By "function" I do not mean the mapping from sensory inputs to labels.
-I mean the functions that map latent representations to labels, or other kinds of outputs.
+I mean the functions that map the abstraction layer to labels, or other kinds of outputs.
 Recognizing faces in photographs fulfills the same function as recognizing faces in real life.
 Your friend's face is an abstraction in virtue of the realizability of the same